Spicy Southern Collard Greens with Bacon

 Buying fresh collard greens year-round in Maryland is common but you get the biggest most beautiful collard leaves in late summer/early fall.
-For the big pretty leaves, I head to my local farmer’s market.
-They have the freshest leaves already cut and bagged.
-The one I go to wash the leaves before bagging which is much appreciated.
+For the big pretty leaves, I head to my local farmer’s market where they have the freshest pre-cut leaves.
+They even wash and bag them which is much appreciated.

-Although the farm store where I purchase my collards gives a courtesy wash, I still treat them like I was taught.
-Coldwater in a clean sink to soak for a few minutes then a final rinse after removing the stem.
+Clean– Although the farm store where I purchase my collards gives a courtesy wash, I still treat them like I was taught.
+Use cold water in a clean sink to soak for a few minutes.
+Then give them a final rinse and gentle rub under cold water after removing the stem.

 Let the greens simmer on low heat for an hour.
 The greens will be perfectly tender and full of flavor.